GannIntegral/gannintegral.github.io/_posts/2023-12-03-what-is-forex-trading.md

 The differences between <strong>bid and ask price</strong> is called as spread.
 This spread is depending on your brokers liquidity provider, the more LP's they have, the more tighten the spread.
 This is why you want to find <strong>lowest spread forex broker</strong> so that you can <strong>reduce your trading cost</strong>.

+## Trading Strategies
+In order to make money by trading forex, you need to learn some besic technical and fundamental analysis.
+By understand technical and fundamental analysis, you can create you own trading strategy or use existing trading strategy that suits your lifestyle to secured capital and maximize your potential profits.
+Most popular trading strategy are:

+  * Trend Following Trading Strategy.
+  * Breakout Trading Strategy.
+  * Carry Trade Trading Strategy.
+  * Scalping Trading Strategy.

 <script type="application/ld+json">
 {
   "@context": "https://schema.org",